Your data, your storage

 Nolta is designed around a simple philosophy: customer operational data should stay where the customer controls it.

-That matters for digital thread work because the useful context can include project history, risks, decisions, evidence, attachments, integrations and asset relationships.
+That matters for digital thread work because useful context can include project history, risks, decisions, evidence, attachments, integrations and asset relationships.
 This is exactly the kind of information that should not casually leave the customer environment.

 Data philosophy